lakesareadesign/multi.pass/content/plugins/genesis-connect-woocommerce/readme.txt

 === Plugin Name ===
-Contributors: nathanrice, studiopress, studiograsshopper
+Contributors: nathanrice, studiopress, studiograsshopper, modernnerd, marksabbath, calvinkoepke, curtismchale
 Tags: genesis, genesiswp, studiopress, woocommerce Requires at least: 3.3
-Tested up to: 4.7
+Tested up to: 4.9
-Stable tag: 0.9.10
+Stable tag: 1.0

 This plugin allows you to seamlessly integrate WooCommerce with the Genesis Framework and Genesis child themes.